Subscribie/subscribie/CONTRIBUTING.md

 Answer:

-- Contribution and change musy start with creating a github issue, even if a tiny change.
+- Contribution and change must start with creating a github issue, even if a tiny change.
 This gives you an issue number to use later on

 Locally developing code, after coning the repo (see README.md)